owka54/owka54/README.md

-- 👋 Hi, My name is Owen aka @owka54
+- 👋 Hi, My name is Owen
-- 👀 I’m interested in Motorbikes (Was a mechanic for 2 years), Pizza and Music (Lil Peep <3).
-- 🌱 I’m currently learning Python3
+- 🌱 I’m currently learning Python using Codecademy.
+I am working towards landing a job at some point during 2022.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Instagram - owenkane54
+                      Twitter - owka54

 <!---
 owka54/owka54 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.